ENERGY STAR COMED REBATES EAST DUNDEE

 In this article, we’ll outline two great offers that every homeowner in Barrington, East Dundee or any Fox River Valley town should know about.
 Put together, you can save up to or more than a thousand dollars on a new furnace, central air system, or mini split/heat pump system.

 There’s only one catch if you can even call it that: The new equipment must meet energy efficiency requirements.
 But that works out even better for you in the long run.

-High-efficiency uses less energy than other options.
-So, after you save a bundle on the installation, you’ll see lower bills every month after that.
+High efficiency uses less energy than other options.
+So, after you save unprecedented amounts of money on the installation, you’ll immediately see lower bills every month after that.

 Once again, we reached out to ComEd communication specialist Luz Bottecchia for the most up-to-date information.
 We heard from Chris Czarnecki, government relations manager for the Air Conditioner Contractors of America